 - Not to be confused with Fethard in County Tipperary.

 Fethard-on-Sea is a village on the coast of County Wexford in Ireland.
-With a population in 2016 of 311, it's the largest (or more accurately the least tiny) of the villages on Hook Peninsula, so these are all described here.
+With a population in 2022 of 363, it's the largest (or more accurately the least tiny) of the villages on Hook Peninsula, also described here.
 They include Saltmines, Duncannon and Ballyhack.

 Get in